High Risk Prevention Program:

-Regular dependence on LEAVEN’s assistance is strongly discouraged.
+Regular dependence on LEAVEN is strongly discouraged.
 Our help is, by definition, limited.
-Our goal is to help people through their crisis and connect them to the resources that will help guide them out of poverty.
-This approach is very effective with the majority of our clients.
-However, there is a small faction of our client whose needs are greater than what our help was providing.
+Our goal is to help people through their crisis and connect them to the resources that will guide them out of poverty.
+This approach is very effective with the majority of our clients who experience one-time or situational poverty.
+However, there is a small faction of our clients whose poverty is more persistent and problems more complex.

 - Hand Up: There are those who are willing and able to become self-sufficient, they embrace the case plan and are impacted by the financial and referral assistance of the program.
 For these clients, the program reduces recidivism and promotes greater self-sufficiency, resulting in reduced dependency on community resources.